asmuth/clip/README.md

 signaltk
 ========

-signaltk is a toolkit for creating high-quality visualizations of telemetry data.
+signaltk is a toolkit for creating dynamic visualizations, such as charts, diagrams or digital signage.

 Documentation: [signaltk.org](http://signaltk.org/)